RustFestEU/blog.rustfest.eu/_posts/2016-08-26-this-week-in-rustfest-12-workshops-more-awesome-sponsors.md

 ## Workshops 🎉

 Just earlier this week we've made a big announcement: [the organisation of the Workshop day](/blog/let-there-be-workshops).
-Aside from organising a RustBridge for beginners in collaboration with the OpenTechSchool Berlin (infos and signup here), we will have three topic-rooms.
+Aside from organising a RustBridge for beginners in collaboration with the OpenTechSchool Berlin ([infos and signup here](http://discourse.opentechschool.org/t/rustbridge-workshop-sept-18th-berlin-together-with-rustfest/1849)) we will have three topic-rooms.

 Essentially the idea is that there will be specific places where you'll find people discussing and working on a dedicated topic.
 For now, these topics will be: